-Once my forest shares are payed for, will I need to pay maintenance costs?
+Once my forest shares are paid for, will I need to pay maintenance costs?

-The amount you pay is a once off payment and includes all maintenance costs.
+The amount you pay is a one-off payment and includes all maintenance costs.
 We do all the maintenance for you with no extra charge.

 Can I visit the Forest?

-If that seems like a long time, remember that we will regularly post photos and you can always keep an eye on your forests via our satellite images.
+If that seems like a long time, remember that we will regularly post photos.
+And you can always keep an eye on your forests with our satellite imagery.

 How is the amount of captured carbon being calculated?